Horse Browser for ADHD

 Finding Our Real Users

-I relied on users themselves telling me how much they used Horse Browser.
-When I finally started simply logging how many times a licence check was made per licence, an entirely different picture emerged; those who'd been talking to me on the daily sometimes for months, insisting to be big fans, sometimes never used the product at all.
-And out of our top 100 users, I had only spoken to 4 when relying on users to reach out to me, instead of vice versa.
+I relied on users telling me how much they used Horse Browser.
+But when I started logging actual usage data, how many times each license checked in, a completely different picture emerged.
+Some people who talked to me daily for months, claiming to be huge fans, barely used the product at all.
+They just wanted to talk to me because I'm such incredible fun to talk to.
+(I get it.
+I'm really amazing.)
+And out of our top 100 most active users, I had only spoken to 4 of them.
+I'd been waiting for users to reach out to me instead of reaching out to them.

 ( ദ്ദി ˙ᗜ˙ )

-With this new data, I finally knew who our most dedicated riders were, and sat down with a bunch of them for a video call.
-At the end of these often very fun and lengthy conversations, the question would come up as to why the conversation flowed so well... and every single time the answer was they had ADHD.
+With this new data, I finally knew who our most dedicated riders were.
+I reached out and sat down with a bunch of them for video calls.
+These conversations were often really fun and went on for ages.
+At some point, we'd end up talking about why we clicked so well... and every single time, the answer was they had ADHD, or it ran in their family.

 (◉_◉)